 If you are after something more like a cotton wool pad then you can try this reusable cotton wool pad pattern.

-Making hand soap sounds like a time-consuming and difficult process, but the reality is it takes approximately 5 seconds to make, and just a handful of easily sourced ingredients!
+Making hand soap sounds like a time-consuming and difficult process.
+The reality is it takes approximately 5 seconds to make, and just a handful of easily sourced ingredients!
 There is nothing more involved than mixing a few liquids together!

-If you have any other questions or have any recommendations for what’s working for you then do let me know – I’d love to hear!
+If you have any other questions or have any eco-friendly hygiene products recommendations on what’s working for you then do let me know.
+I’d love to hear!